microsoft/onnxruntime-training-examples/huggingface/README.md

 | gpt2       | See [GPT2](GPT2.md)             | No model change required|
 | roberta-large    | See [RoBERTa](RoBERTa.md)       | See [this commit](https://github.com/microsoft/huggingface-transformers/commit/b25c43e533c5cadbc4734cc3615563a2304c18a2)|
 | t5-large         | See [T5](T5.md)                 | No model change required|

-Here're the different configs and explaination that the recipe script take through `--run_config` parameter.
+Here're the different configs and description that the recipe script take through `--run_config` parameter.

 | Config    | Description |
 |-----------|-------------|